Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/02-analyze-spark.md

 ### Filter a DataFrame

 1. Add a code cell by selecting **+ Code** which appears when you hover the mouse above or below the current cell or its output.
-Alternatively, from the ribbon menu select **Edit** and **+ Add code cell below**.
+Alternatively, from the ribbon menu select **Edit** and then **+ Add code cell below**.

 1. Add the following code which filters the data so that only two columns are returned.
 It also uses *count* and *distinct* to summarize the number of records:

     ```python
     # Select only 'CustomerName' and 'Email' columns
     customers = df.select('CustomerName', 'Email')

     # Display the total number of records
     print(customers.count())

     # Display the number of distinct records
     print(customers.distinct().count())

     # Display the distinct records
     display(customers.distinct())
     ```
 1. Run the code, and examine the output:

     * The code creates a new DataFrame called **customers** which contains a subset of columns from the original **df** DataFrame.
 When performing a DataFrame transformation you do not modify the original DataFrame, but return a new one.